-Students aged 16 to 18 achieving at least 3 A grades at A level
+Students getting 3 A grades or better at A level

 1. Main facts and figures

-- 22.5% of students from the Chinese ethnic group got 3 A grades or better, the highest percentage out of the 6 broad ethnic groups
+- 25.7% of students from the Chinese ethnic group got 3 A grades or better – the highest percentage out of all ethnic groups

-- 5.1% of Black students got 3 A grades or better, the lowest percentage out of the 6 broad ethnic groups
+- 5.5% of Black students got 3 A grades or better – the lowest percentage out of the 6 aggregated ethnic groups

 The ethnic categories used in this data

-This data uses categories from the Department for Education’s school census, which is broadly based on the 2001 national Census, with 3 exceptions:
+This data uses categories from the Department for Education’s school census.
+These groupings are broadly based on the 2001 national Census, with 2 exceptions:

-- Traveller of Irish Heritage and Gypsy/Roma children have been separated into 2 categories
+- White Irish Traveller and White Gypsy and Roma children have been separated into 2 categories

-- Chinese pupils have been assigned a separate category from Asian
+- pupils in the Chinese ethnic group are in a separate category from Asian pupils

 These changes were made after consultations with local authorities and lobby groups.